ChrisM09/FrausDNS/README.md

 <img src="Images/HexViewScreenshot.PNG" width="600">

-Tab displayed that will show the hex bytes that were sent to the DNS server.
+This tab shows the hex bytes that were sent to the DNS server.

 The hex bytes on the left represent the data in the request.
 The string on the right side of the screen is a simplified readable version of the hex bytes.
 It is shown in the form of alphanumeric characters (A-Z, a-z, 0-9) with any other characters being represented as ".".